antholeole/blog/src/content/blog/writing-a-nix-flake-module.md

 }
 ```

 That's our module, all complete!
 Now, the user can configure `string-repeater` and access the output package as `config.string-repeater.package`.
+Infact, the user can access _any_ configuration they made; this means that you can access, for example, `treefmt-nix` configurations if you'd like; perhaps you want to write a module that adds additional functionality? in this case we grab our `config` option from this module - see how it's an input to the submodule?
+But we can use a higher-level config object if we wanted.
+We'd just have to refer to e.g. `config.string-repeater.times` instead of `config.times`.
+(It's also rude to assume that the consumer of your flake has some input, so you should throw a useful error if you want the user to install some input that does not yet exist.)

+### Using Our Own Module

 Here's a flake that _consumes_ that package (It just imports the module like a path instead of going through the flake):